Growth of the analytic rank of modular elliptic curves over quintic extensions: Introduction

 \subsubsection{Strategy of the proof.}

-For an $S_5$-quintic field $K/\bb{Q}$ with a single real embedding, we interpret the ratio of $L$-functions $L(E/K, s)/L(E/\bb{Q}, s)$ as the twisted triple product $L$-function attached to $E$ and a certain cuspform of parallel weight one.
-Then, the sign $\epsilon$ of the functional equation of $L(E/K, s)/L(E/\bb{Q}, s)$ is determined by the splitting behaviour of the primes of multiplicative reduction of $E$, and we can show there is a positive proportion of quintic fields for which $\epsilon = -1$, by invoking results of Bhargava \cite{Bar5}.
+Let $F$ be a totally real field, $K/F$ an $S_5$-quintic extension with a totally complex Galois closure $J$ such that the subfield of $J$ fixed by $A_5$ is a totally real quadratic extension $M/F$.
+For $E_{/F}$ a modular elliptic curve corresponding to a primitive Hilbert cuspform $f_E$ of parallel weight two, the key idea of the paper is to interpret the ratio of $L$-functions $L(E/K, s)/L(E/F, s)$ as the twisted triple product $L$-function attached to $f_E$ and a certain Hilbert cuspform $g$ over $M$ of parallel weight one.
+Then, the sign $\varepsilon_{K/F}$ of the functional equation of $L(E/K, s)/L(E/F, s)$ is determined by the splitting behaviour in $K$ of the primes of multiplicative reduction of $E_{/F}$, and we can show there is a positive proportion of quintic extensions $K/F$ for which $\varepsilon_{K/F} = -1$ by invoking \cite{BSW}.